Preparing for camp

 For Young’ns A, Family Camp, Grandparent Camp, and Women’s Big R, camp ends at 11:30 am on the last day of your camp session.
 Please plan to pick up your camper no later than noon on the last day of their camp session.

 If a camper must leave camp early, arrangements must be made with the Camp Director, and the camper must be signed out.
-Prior to your camper’s first day of camp, an email may be submitted to email@example.com from your family email detailing the camper’s full name, when the camper is departing, and who is picking them up.
-This summer, campers will not be able to return to camp if they leave early.
+Prior to your camper’s first day of camp, an email may be submitted to firstname.lastname@example.org from your family email detailing the camper’s full name, when the camper is departing, and who is picking them up.
 Please call to confirm early departures on the checkout date and check in to the office upon your arrival at camp.

-Directions to Ebert Ranch Camp for Ebert, Ebert LYLE I and LYLE II Campers.
+Directions to Ebert Ranch Camp for Ebert, Ebert LYLE I, all LYLE II, and all LYLE III Campers.

-Directions to Camp Chrysalis for Chrysalis, Chrysalis LYLE I, and LYLE III Campers.
+Directions to Camp Chrysalis for Chrysalis and Chrysalis LYLE I Campers.

-Directions to Beach Camp for Beach and Beach LYLE I Campers.
+Directions to Beach Camp at First Presbyterian Church in Corpus Christi for Beach Campers.

 It is our priority to take care of the physical, emotional and spiritual needs of both the individual and the group.
 In order to do this we have established some basic guidelines and expectations for campers.